Sauk people: 18th century

+19th century

 Having failed to receive expected supplies from the Americans on credit, Black Hawk wanted to fight, saying his people were "forced into war by being deceived".
 Led by Black Hawk in 1832, the mainly Sac band resisted the continued loss of lands (in western Illinois, this time.)
 Their warfare with United States forces resulted in defeat at the hands of General Edmund P. Gaines in the Black Hawk War.

+From 1832 to 1837, debt and poverty were tools used to coerce the Sauk and Meskwaki to relocate three times following successive cessions of territory.
+The population of the two tribes living in Iowa was halved in the twelve years from 1833 to 1845.

 Oklahoma history

 About this time, one group of Sac moved into Missouri, and later to Kansas and Nebraska.
 In 1869, after the Civil War, the United States forced the larger group of Sac to move into a reservation in Indian Territory (now the state of Oklahoma).
-They merged with the Meskwaki as the federally recognized Sac and Fox Nation.
-(The United States had been making treaties with the two tribes together since their residency in the Midwest.)
-A smaller number returned to the Midwest from Oklahoma (or resisted leaving.)
-They joined the Mesquakie at the Mesqwaki Settlement, Iowa.
+They formed the federally recognized Sac and Fox Nation, which is misnamed and is primarily Sauk.
+The United States had been making treaties with the two tribes together since their residency in the Midwest.
+A number of Meskwaki returned to the Midwest from Oklahoma (or resisted leaving.)
+They joined the Meskwaki at the Meskwaki Settlement in Tama County, Iowa.

-The land currently occupied by the Sauk is only a section of what used to be the Sac and Fox Reservation during the time of 1867–1891.
+The land currently occupied by the Sauk is only a section of what used to be the Sac and Fox Reservation from 1867 to 1891.
 This reservation was established by the U.S. and spanned 480,000 acres.
-In 1887, however, the Dawes Act failed to recognize Native American culture by dividing the reservation into small allotments designated for individual households.
+In 1887, however, the Dawes Act purposely broke collective tribal lands into small allotments designated for individual households.
 The remainder of land not allotted to the Sac and Fox was then sold to non-Native settlers in an attempt to gain Oklahoma statehood and the full assimilation of its Native American population.

 By 1889, 519 of the tribe were located in Indian Territory, what is now central Oklahoma.
 On June 10, 1890, they ceded these Indian Territory lands to the federal government.

 Treaties with U.S.

 Many of the latter treaties listed have little to no information regarding their details, besides the date.
-In total, twenty two treaties were signed from 1789 to, more than a century later, 1891.
+The Sauk signed a total of 22 treaties from 1789 to 1891.